My rating: 4 of 5 stars

 Amis’s portrait of Hitchens is so good that you can always see and hear the man in your head—but can Amis really take credit for capturing so famous a persona?
 Couldn’t we all venture an impression?
 On the other hand, is this a fair complaint?
 A reader couldn’t have made it before film, TV, and Internet.
 If YouTube were packed with clip after clip of Sir John Oldcastle’s antics, we might not be so impressed by Shakespeare’s Falstaff.

 That this isn’t strictly true—that modern realists are probably outnumbered by science-fiction, fantasy, horror, romance, and pornographic writers—need not detain us: we know he means “The Great Tradition.”
 And there is a remarkable ideological consistency in the great tradition of the English novel that runs right from Samuel Richardson and Jane Austen through E. M. Forster and Iris Murdoch to Kazuo Ishiguro and Zadie Smith, nearly three centuries of “quietly constant ameliorative gradualis[m] of the centre-left”—though Amis dismisses Richardson as too boring to read and nominates Fielding instead the fount of the institution.
 The English dissidents to this consensus prove the point by seeking inspiration from other countries’ fiction: Virginia Woolf in the Russians, D. H. Lawrence in the Americans, Angela Carter in the French.
 Amis’s taste, too, ran to Jewish Americans, but this isn’t as far afield as it may seem.
 Cynthia Ozick observed that the 19th-century English realist novel was a Hebraicized form.
-And not only the 19th: distinct as they might have been stylistically and even thematically, was their any real disagreement between Iris Murdoch and Saul Bellow—whose dementia-ridden final days Amis compares and contrasts—about the nature and purpose of fiction?
+And not only the 19th: distinct as they might have been stylistically and even thematically, was there any real disagreement between Iris Murdoch and Saul Bellow—whose dementia-ridden final days Amis compares and contrasts—about the nature and purpose of fiction?

 When Melville was writing Billy Budd, when he was an old and broken and forgotten man on the verge of death, he had pasted to his desk a motto from Schiller: “Keep true to the dreams of thy youth.”